 FPGA FSM enters EVAL state.
 Local policy + nonce + epoch verified in hardware.
 State machine cannot be bypassed by software.

-MCC172 24-bit ADC measures the FPGA-driven permit signal.
-Voltage must exceed HIGH_MIN (2.0V) to qualify as PERMITTED.
-Below threshold = fail-closed.
+High-resolution analog measurement verifies the FPGA-driven permit signal.
+Voltage must exceed a proprietary threshold to qualify as PERMITTED.
+Below threshold, the relay closes.
+Fail-closed by design.

 Continuous heartbeat between FPGA, ADC, and host.
 Loss of heartbeat for > N ms triggers hardware-level disable (no software path can prevent).